PlanktoScope/dashboard/README.md

 ### Create a key

-To access the terminal of your PlanktoScope, you can use the [Cockpit terminal](http://planktoscope.local/admin/cockpit/system/terminal).
+To access the terminal of your PlanktoScope, you can use the Cockpit terminal [http://planktoscope.local/admin/cockpit/system/terminal](http://planktoscope.local/admin/cockpit/system/terminal).
 Log in with the following credentials:
 **Username:** `pi`
 **Password:** `copepode`